-Is your child Chris Froome’s biggest fan?
-Or maybe they’re a Geraint Thomas supporter.
-Whoever they like cheering on, they’ll love the range of Kids size Team Sky cycling kit that is now available.
-With so much kit displaying the distinctive Sky blue line now available in kids sizes – from a Team Sky kids bike through to a pair of gloves or a saddle bag – it’s possible to get part or all of the Team Sky look, whatever age your child is.
+Is your child Geraint Thomas's biggest fan??
+Or maybe they've been cheering on Chris Froome, or marvelling at the sheer dedication of Adam Rowe, Egan Berbal or Michael Kwiatkowski.
+However they like cheering Team Sky on, they'll love the range of Kids size Team Sky cycling kit that is now available - from a Team Sky kids bike through to a pair of kids sized cycling gloves or a saddle bag - it's possible to get part or all of the Team Sky look, whatever age your child is.

-Here’s a quick summary of what Team Sky kids size cycling kit is available for Christmas 2017 – as you’ll see it’s not quite as extensive (or as cheap) as previous years, as apart from the bikes, is almost all out of stock.
+Here's a quick summary of what Team Sky kids size cycling kit is available for 2018 - as you'll see it's not quite as extensive (or as cheap) as previous years, as apart from the bikes, is almost all out of stock.

 Kids size Team Sky Cycling Kit